unt-libraries/django-name/docs/installation.rst

         'name',
     )

-3. Configure ``TEMPLATE_CONTEXT_PROCESSORS``
+3. Configure the context processors.

-    The ``request`` context processor is required by the Name app.
+.. note:: The ``request`` context processor is required by the Name app.
 The built-in templates require access to request parameters.
     The ``name_types`` processors enables the filter component of the search action.

 - For Django 1.6 and 1.7 ::